oshawott300/intro-to-algorithms-and-data-structures/README.md

 Project 2 - Made a BattleShip type game that also generated a random board and randomly placed hidden boats.
 Kept track of how many hits/misses you had, how boats were left, and included special power-ups like a bomb that covered more space and a drone that gave out a coordinate of where the boat is.

 Project 3 - Added many functions that invovled arrays and linked list structures.
 This includes adding and removing elements to both structures.

+Project 4 - Randomized a maze and built a solution for the maze using a stack and heap data structure.

+Project 5 - Built a hash function and kept track of the most frequent words in a passage.